FAQs

 There’s a double-edged aspect to this: our luck can change quickly — good or bad — and the things that come our way aren’t necessarily fair.
 I appreciate this duality.
 There are always factors outside our control that affect us profoundly, for better or worse, and there are also many things we can do to create more abundant and prosperous lives despite the reversals of fortune that may come our way.

 The Ferris wheel in our logo is a whimsical nod to the Rota Fortunae.
-A big part of what we do here at Fortuna Money is empower you to face life’s changes and challenges.
-Even if things are relatively chill for you right now, we help you make the most of the ups, and prepare you to ride out the downs in a position of security and stability.
+A big part of what I do is empower you to face life’s changes and challenges.
+Even if things are relatively chill for you right now, your work with me will help you make the most of the ups, and prepare you to ride out the downs in a position of security and stability.